hning/SBCParser/README.md

 ### Improvements
 * Add "boolean-number-yes" type.
 If "Yes", use output_format to read the rest of the numbers on the page.
 If "No", simply output "No" (Specific Case: BlueCross Out-Of-Pocket limit)
 * Contains: use AND, OR, parentheses (etc.) logic for the contains
+* Variable numbers (For example: 2 numbers may indicate that there are no out of network penalties)
+	- Possibly "money-variable": Creates names and parses based on the number of money items within the text